chanjunren/chanjunren-react/README.md

 # rs-app-manager
-MERN Application for Robosolutions to manage registered Temi units and their allowed applications
+Company Website cum MERN Application for Robosolutions to manage registered Temi units and their allowed applications

+Developed as a freelance developer for Robosolutions